-Other information may be required by the EAO (see regulation for list)
+- Other information may be required by the Stormwater Manager

-The EAO may allow minor modifications of the plan to alleviate particular problems during the process of construction
+- The Stormwate Manager may allow minor modifications of the plan to alleviate particular problems during the process of construction

 Who needs a stormwater permit?

-A Permit is required for any construction activity within a designated area in the County.
+A Permit is required for any construction activity within the designated urbanized area of the County.